unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/direct-blockchain-calls/resolve-unstoppable-domain-names.md

 Next, we’ll need to connect [js-sha3](https://www.npmjs.com/package/js-sha3) (so that we can use the keccak\_256 hash function) and [ethers.js](https://docs.ethers.io/v5/getting-started/) to communicate with the blockchain contract.

 :::info
 We will need the keccak\_256 hash function to calculate ERC-721 token ID for the **unstoppable** domain.
-To see a full description of this process, read our [Namehashing article](../../getting-started/domain-registry-essentials/namehashing.md).
+To see a full description of this process, read our [Namehashing](/getting-started/domain-registry-essentials/namehashing.md) guide.
 :::

 ```html